adamhrv/skylift/README.md

 In environments where cellular strength is poor and there are few Wi-Fi networks (less than 5) SkyLift works well, sometimes perfectly spoofing everyone's location.
 In dense urban environments where there are dozens of Wi-Fi networks SkyLift may have little or no ability to spoof locations.
 In such cases using multiple devices has shown slight improvements.
 Multiple devices can be used with multiple scan sources to cover larger areas.

 Ideal locations are generally where Wi-Fi, GPS, and cellular signals are attenuated either by the building or by bodies.
 Parties and conference can work well, especially when rooms are located away from roads.
 Basements also work well because cellular and GPS signals are typically attenuated from metal in the floors, walls, or ceilings.
-Outdoor street-level areas with dozens of Wi-Fi networks and strong cellular signals tend to not at all.
+Outdoor street-level areas with dozens of Wi-Fi networks and strong cellular signals tend to not work at all.
 Locations, such as open parks, with strong overhead GPS but weak/moderate cellular signal and minimal Wi-Fi networks sometimes works well.
 Basically, crowded indoor areas away from streets will yield best results.
-This is partially due to people (60% water) acting as Wi-Fi absorbers at 2.4GHz (the resonant frequency of H2O molecules).
+This is partially due to people (60% water) which act as Wi-Fi absorbers at 2.4GHz (the resonant frequency of H2O molecules).

 ## Quick Start